Driverless cars on UK roads by 2026

 Driverless cars are expected to change the environment, and the designs of our cities.
 They'll also make a big change to how we get from A to B. Here are a few main changes that driverless cars may bring:

 • Environment: Driverless cars could make our planet healthier.
 They're less likely to get into traffic jams as they can reduce idling, travelling closer together with other cars.
-They're also more efficient when driving, using smoother acceleration and braking patterns.
-This can reduce the amount of fuel they consume
+They're also more efficient, thanks to smoother acceleration and braking.
+This can reduce the amount of fuel they consume.

-• Communication: Driverless cars can communicate with other vehicles and infrastructure.
-They could communicate with traffic lights, car parks, and street signs.
+• Communication: Driverless cars can communicate with other vehicles and infrastructure, such as traffic lights, car parks, and street signs.

 Many well-known brands have started developing the technology for driverless cars:

-• Uber Technologies: Uber have been in the self-driving race since 2016.
-In 2022 Uber announced plans to launch a fully driverless car service in collaboration with the company Motional
+• Uber Technologies: Uber has been in the self-driving race since 2016.
+In 2022 Uber announced plans to launch a fully driverless car service in collaboration with the company Motional.

-• General Motors - Cruise: One of the largest self-driving car manufacturers are General Motors.
-They bought the self-driving startup Cruise in 2016
+• General Motors - Cruise: One of the largest self-driving car manufacturers is General Motors.
+They bought the self-driving start-up Cruise in 2016.

 Share this article